 Brake pads – £12

 Clutch Kit – £45

 Landcrab Owners International will also help source spares.

 As much as you can afford is our recommendation as that still won’t necessarily be a large amount of money.
 Prices for the best examples generally hover around under the £2000 mark – which seems astonishing value, especially for the smooth six-cylinder cars.

 Basket case cars can be had for a few hundred pounds or may even be given away.
-It is important to consider the costs of a restoration project however, especially when a good condition car is so cheap.
+However, it is important to consider the costs of a restoration project, especially when a good condition car is so cheap.

 Should I buy one?